Associated Students of Management (ASM)

 Cultivate healthcare professionals that positively influence the culture, care, practice, and business models of medicine in the industry.

-The Marketing Association is committed to prepare students who wish to enter a marketing career.
-We provide marketing related information, resources, and events to help students throughout the recruitment process.
+This club is committed to prepare students who wish to enter either a marketing or product management career.
+We provide related information and resources, and organize events to help students throughout the recruitment process.

 A student-run club that organizes volunteering and fundraising events for our community partners: The Special Olympics of Northern California, the Boys & Girls Club of Greater Sacramento and Habitat for Humanity.